Westlake Educational Foundation

 Ann Beyer, Foundation Secretary

-Mary Essig, Foundation President
+Mary Essig, Foundation Board Member

 Scott Goggin, WCSD Superintendent and Foundation Chairman